Finnish Red Cross: Domestic operations

 The Blood Service complements the national health services and is at the same time an important component of FRC's overall structure.

 The FRC also runs a national AIDS helpline and organises campaigns.
 In addition, it trains and finds support persons for HIV infected and their families.

-Finnish Red Cross Drug and Alcohol programme includes prevention work and early intervention.
+The Finnish Red Cross Drug and Alcohol programme includes prevention work and early intervention.
 FRC has volunteers who act as counsellors in schools and other communities in their own expertise.
 At the summertime they will be on call almost at hundred of festivals discussing intoxicant use.

 The FRC holds a fundraiser known as Hunger Day every autumn, usually in September.
-The campaign has an annual theme; in 2006 people were reminded how desertification, flooding and storms most affect the children under five years of age.
+The campaign has an annual theme; in 2006, people were reminded how desertification, flooding and storms most affect the children under five years of age.
 On the day fundraisers can be seen in front of grocery stores and other public places.
 In schools school meals can be reduced and served, for example, without salad, bread or milk.

 The FRC trains over 80,000 people yearly on the first aid and CPR courses for the general public and companies.
 FRC has more than 550 first aid groups around the country with more than 8,000 volunteers.
 These groups are on duty daily in the majority of public events in Finland.
 They can also help in search and rescue when requested by the authorities.
 FRC also coordinates the Voluntary Rescue Service which is formed by over 40 civic organisations and over 30,000 volunteers.

-The FRC has a national emergency group of psychologists which organises and coordinates psycho-social support in situations they are needed, for example after the Jokela school shooting.
+The FRC has a national emergency group of psychologists which organises and coordinates psycho-social support in situations they are needed, for example after the Jokela school shooting in 2007.

 FRC's Disaster Relief Fund is used to give assistance in accidents and due to social reasons.
 Domestic aid was about FIM 3.6 million (US$955,000) in 2001.

 Finnish Red Cross youth

 The organisation also has youth programs and youth based operations.
-Members between 13 and 29 years of age compose 10% of all members and operate on all levels of the organisation.
+Members between 13 and 29 years of age make up 10% of members and operate at all levels of the organisation.

 It was decided in the Finnish Red Cross 2008 national meeting that youth work will be supported also in the future, and that the goal for 2011 is to gain 5% more youth members.